THE TOP THINGS TO SEE AND DO IN SPLIT CROATIA

 Go Chasing Waterfalls

 Other than the Dalmatian archipelago, another reason that Croatia has become a popular tourist destination is its stunning natural landscapes.
 If you have longer than 24 hours in Split, consider taking a day trip to one of Croatia’s national parks.
 Plitviče Lakes National Park is the largest in Croatia; known for its series of waterfalls, terraced lakes and limestone canyon.
 Walkways and hiking trails have been built for visitors to enjoy the park.
 A boat and coach service is available to transport visitors to and from certain stations.
 Krka National Park is smaller than Plitviče but allows visitors to swim in the water, whereas Plitviče does not.
 Tour companies offer return day trips from Split to both national parks.
 We recommend booking your tour spot in advance, especially in peak season.
 If you miss out, consider renting a car for the day as this also gives you more flexibility with time.
 Make sure to note that park ticket prices change depending on the season that you visit.
-More helpful information can be found at the respective websites.

 Have you visited Split on your Croatia travels?
 Tell us about your experience in the comments below.